molgenis/molgenis/docs/developer_documentation/beacon.md

 }
 ```

-**Query the beacon for a variant via POST**

 **When querying goes wrong**
-When an exception occured, we return a response containing a BeaconError
+When an exception occurs, we return a response containing a BeaconError

 ```json
 {